Updated for 2019!

 - What’s your investing time horizon?

-- Have you opened an RESP account?
+- Have you opened an RESP account for Canadians or a 529 plan for Americans?

 - Are you maximizing free government contributions to your kid’s college-education savings plan?